 Update your résumé.
 Even if you’re not in the market for a new job, make sure it’s up to date.
 Add in some recent accomplishments.

 Grab a card.
 Send your grandparents a handwritten note.
 Tell them what is going on in your life.
 Tell them you love them and hope to see them soon.
 Put a stamp on it and mail it.

 Make a vision board.
-Cover a piece of cardboard with images and words that you have cut out from old magazines.
-The images and words should be what you envision for your future.
+Cover a piece of cardboard with images and words you’ve cut out from old magazines.

 Try your hand at painting.
 Find a paint-by-numbers print you like, put your Picasso hat on, and start painting.
-When you are finished, give the painting to a family member as a gift.
+When you’re finished, give the painting to a family member as a gift.

 Stretch.
 Downward Dog it out.
 Here’s one of my go-to YouTube stretching routines.
 Do it now and make your muscles feel great.